-Short periods of respite, either at home or in a day centre, can be provided to support the carer to do the things they want or need to do.
+Short periods of replacement care, either at home or in a day centre, can be provided to support the carer to do the things they want or need to do.

-Residential respite care can be provided to enable the carer to have a break from their caring role.
+Residential replacement care can be provided to enable the carer to have a break from their caring role.